 - Blessed Assurance, No. 269, and Just As I Am, No. 240, were the songs sung from the Baptist Hymnal on November 15, 1972—the night that I walked the aisle of Concord Church, confessed my teenage sins, and began my walk with Christ.
 Come walk with me.
 Confession is good for the soul.

-- I've held the throttle for a locomotive in Pelzer, the yoke of a plane over Darfur, and the reins of a camel in Timbuktu.
+- I've held the throttle of a locomotive in Pelzer, the yoke of a DC-3 plane over Darfur, and the reins of a camel in Timbuktu.

 - I like to hide puns in my prose.
 Sometimes, I intentionally leave them unhidden.